andrew-reid-cra/test-code/OPS_README_GUIDE.md

 | dryRun | boolean | false | Validation-only run. | Use to confirm IO wiring prior to batch rendering. |

 ## Validations & Troubleshooting
 - **Kafka bootstrap required**: Any ioMode/posterOutMode set to KAFKA, or Kafka topics in use, must accompany kafkaBootstrap.
-CLI exits with Invalid configuration when missing—update YAML or CLI to include bootstrap servers.
+CLI exits with Invalid configuration when missingï¿½update YAML or CLI to include bootstrap servers.
 - **Protocol toggles**: live and assemble require at least one of httpEnabled or 	nEnabled to be true.
 If both false, pipelines refuse to start.
 Re-enable the protocol you intend to process.
 - **Custom BPF guard**: Providing bpf without enableBpf=true triggers a validation error.
 Flip the gate only after a security review.
 - **File safety**: AllowOverwrite=false blocks writes into non-empty directories.
 Specify AllowOverwrite=true only when orchestration ensures safe reuse.
 - **Poster FILE mode**: When posterOutMode=FILE, both httpOut and 	nOut must resolve to writable directories.
 YAML defaults point to ~/.radar/out/poster/**; adjust if those paths are absent.
-- **Dry-run planning**: dryRun=true prints the execution plan and validates IO without producing output—useful for deployment pipelines and troubleshooting.
+- **Dry-run planning**: dryRun=true prints the execution plan and validates IO without producing outputï¿½useful for deployment pipelines and troubleshooting.

 ## Operational Tips
 - Start from config/radar-example.yaml and layer environment-specific overrides in version control.